Phu Yen – A Short History

 Originated from Cambodia, Nam Vang noodles soup is made by the Chinese.
 The raw materials are dry noodles, minced pork, pig’s offals, shrimp and quail eggs.
 The soup is made from pork bone stew.
 Boiled noodle then adding bean sprout, chives, minced pork and pig’s offals.
 Depending on each person, you can replace the minced pork by shrimp, crab, squid… but minced meat is necessary.

-Where to try?
+Where to try in Saigon?

 – Hu Tieu Nam Vang Thành Đạt: 25 Cô Bắc str, Cầu Ông Lãnh ward, District 01